ransomvik/obelisk_decept/README.md

 A deception system is designed to confuse, misdirect, and delay an attacker by incorporating ambiguity and misinformation.
 Very few organizations that I have consulted over the last year are using a deception system in their defense in depth model.

-Obelisk Decept System, written by myself, is an open source project that monitors for unauthorized and/or malicious activity on your organization’s network.
+Obelisk Decept System, written by myself, is an open source project that monitors for unauthorized and/or malicious activity on your organizational network.
 By placing several honeypots that listen on many ports at strategic locations, we can detect early stage attacks.
 The app can provide increased visibility to potentially malicious activity going on in the organization.

 Once we are collecting data from honeypots, we have the ability to search and correlate data.